itberrios/facial_keypoints/README.md

 The final 50 epochs were trained on more heavily augmented data (i.e. larger color jitter, +/1 180 degree random rotations, resize and crop transforms likely to remove portions of faces).

 Future work could involve fine tuning the model on some even more heavily augmented data.
-Image warping (along with keypoint transformation) would be a good addition to the already augmented data.
+Image blurring and Image warping (along with keypoint transformation) would be good additions to the already augmented data.
 Another approach would be to modify the pipeline by first using a Haar face detector to crop the face from each image, and then apply the facial keypoint model to the cropped image.
 This would provide a more consistent distribution/space/domain for the model to learn instead of having to learn keypoints at a variety of distances.
 This consistent domain for the model to learn may increase accuracy and consistency (i.e. less random flucuations of keypoint locations).
 However the pipeline now involves a Haar face detector that requires parameter tuning.
 An alternative approach would be to use the opencv2 Face dnn instead.

+Another simple update to the pipline would be to add histogram equaliztion (via YUV color space) to better account for different lighting conditions.

 ## Results